Artist Statement

 Biography

-Ivanhoe received an MFA in New Genres from the San Francisco Art Institute (2013) and the Murphy and Cadogan Contemporary Art Award (2012).
-Her work was published in New American Paintings, No. 111, MFA Annual (2014).
-Sculptures have been featured on the cover of the 12th Annual Drawing Exhibition of Contemporary Drawing (2021) and the introduction of FOA Friend of the Artist, Volume 14 (2022).
-In 2024, Launch LA Gallery featured her solo show and her work was shown at Patricia Sweetow Gallery in Los Angeles.
-Recently she exhibited at King Studio in Venice and Art Share LA and is presently in the 17th Annual Juried International Exhibition, “Drawing Discourse” at UNC.
+Ivanhoe holds an MFA in New Genres from the San Francisco Art Institute and is the recipient of the Murphy and Cadogan Contemporary Art Award.
+Her work has been featured in New American Paintings and on the cover of the 12th Annual Drawing Exhibition of Contemporary Drawing.
+She is included in the White Columns Gallery Registry and her sculptures are held in private and corporate collections.
+Recent exhibitions include a solo show at Launch LA Gallery, Patricia Sweetow Gallery, King Studio in Venice, Art Share LA, and the 17th Annual Juried International Exhibition Drawing Discourse at UNC.